More information is available on the visiting page

 - Screening for CPE is either by inserting a swab in your bottom, or taking a stool sample.

 - If you have a positive result for CPE and you have no signs or symptoms of infection then you will not need to be treated.
 However, if you do have an infection, we will discuss with you the appropriate treatment.

 Extra auditing of infection prevention practices on all our wards

-- All hospital wards undertake a suite of monthly infection prevention audits - these include cleanliness audits and audits which examine the care of lines, catheters (these are just examples).
+- All hospital wards undertake a suite of infection prevention audits - these include cleanliness audits and audits which examine the care of lines, catheters (these are just examples).